 The Department of Spanish's curriculum is organized in three tiers:

 - Spanish language sequence: Our intensive language courses give students ample opportunity for practice, encouraging the development of communicative proficiency and cultural competency.
-With two instructors per language class, we are able to expose students to different accents and teaching styles while fostering an active and rewarding learning experience.
+In our language courses, we are able to expose students to different accents and teaching styles while fostering an active and rewarding learning experience.

 SPAN 001 Elementary Spanish (every fall)

 SPAN 002 Elementary Spanish (every spring)

 SPAN 002B Intensive Spanish for Advanced Beginners (every fall)

 SPAN 008 Spanish Conversation and Composition [Writing Course] (every semester)